 That makes it pretty scary for social media users to share items they agree with or even find compelling, if those items go against the grain of “acceptable society”.
 They are employing self-censorship, exactly as planned.

 And most are very willing to shut up in order to avoid friction, maintain friendships, protect an image of “normalcy” and not be a victim of anger and condemnation, sometimes even from their own friends.
 They’ve learned to just go with the flow, and to express their convictions in private.

-This is why the polls before last year’s elections were so grossly wrong.
+This is why the polls before the 2016 election were so grossly wrong.
 Sharing your real views with people outside your inner circle is now thought to be risky.